 prayers to the gods with every breeze and every passing traveler.

 You’ll be captivated by Nepal, a country of hospitable people, beautiful scenery, and a large variety of cultural traditions.
 This blend of outdoor adventure and artistic exploration is a great way to experience the Himalaya – the world’s most awe-inspiring mountains.

 What is included in the tour

-- Arrival and departure transfer to international and domestic airport by private coach
+- Arrival and departure transfer to the international and domestic airport in a private vehicle

-- 04 Nights accommodation at Kathmandu at deluxe category hotel (2-3 Star) on MAP basis.
-ONLY Breakfast Included.
+- 04 Nights accommodation at Kathmandu at deluxe category hotel with breakfast on twin sharing basis

-- Three meals in a day along with three tea or coffee during the trekking period
+- Three meals in a day along with three times tea or coffee during the trekking period

 - Sagarmatha National Park Fees and TIMS (Trekkers’ Information Management System)

 - Domestic airport taxes at Kathmandu and Lukla